GuildedThorn/GuildedThorn/README.md

 # Current Projects

 ## Nightraid Studios
 Nightraid Studios is a community project that I started in the beginning of 2021.
-I wanted an environment where my development progress wasn't just limited to Minecraft Bedrock Edition.
+I wanted an environment where my development progress wasn't just limited to a certain game.
 Any Language is accepted as long as the work is original and does what it is supposed to. \
 Join our Discord: [Nightraid Studios](https://discord.nightraid.studio/)

 # Known Languages